sainavaneet/ACTfranka/README.md

-# ACT Imitation Learning Framework for Franka Robot
+# ACTFranka: Action chunk trandformer on franka robot

-**Welcome to the ACT imitation learning framework repository, designed for the Franka robot.
+**Welcome to the ACTFranka repository, designed for the Franka robot.
 This guide covers both simulated and real-world environment setups, and includes utilities for environment setup, training, and inference.**

 We have modified the original ACT code from [this repo](https://github.com/tonyzhaozh/act.git) to complete this project, enhancing its capabilities to better suit our specific application needs.